KyleK86/LIRI-node-app/README.md

 ## HOW TO USE LIRI
 ### **Video Guide**

-Watch the video here: Place link to Google drive video here
+Watch the video here: "https://drive.google.com/open?id=19ABRpa1RFqiyVqmHYbtq3SFSgTX1tJcZ"

 ### **Step by Step instructions**